durandaltheta/cpp_template_workshop/lesson_1_basic_templates_part_1.md

 $
 ```

-The order that template specializations are written can be quite in important for selecting the proper case.
+The order that template specializations are written may not be important for selecting the proper case.
 This is a whole topic in and of itself, but it should be noted that the compiler likes to take the *most specialized* valid template it can use when it needs one (the template which can be used in the smallest subset of usecases).

 ## Default Type Assignment
 One final point is that templates types can have default values.
 This is often then case when a library template code supports a primary way of doing something in a template, but leaves the door open for custom overrides.
 When using a default type assignment the user does not have to specify the type in `<`/`>` brackets if a type is assigned via `=`.
 Such is the case with `std::vector`, whose template class declaration is as follows: